Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 ### <a name="input_lock"></a> [lock](#input\_lock)

-Description: "The lock level to apply to this virtual machine and all of it's child resources.
-The default value is none.
-Possible values are `None`, `CanNotDelete`, and `ReadOnly`.
-Set the lock value on child resource values explicitly to override any inherited locks."
+Description: "The lock configuration to apply to this virtual machine and all of it's child resources.
+The following properties are specified.
+- `kind` - (Required) - The type of the lock.
+Possible values are `CanNotDelete` and `ReadOnly`.
+- `name` - (Optional) - The name of the lock.
+If not specified, a name will be generated based on the `kind` value.
+Changing this forces the creation of a new resource.

 Example Inputs:
 ```hcl